jrelgin/jasonmakes/daily-profile-plan.md

 - Store tokens only in environment variables, never in KV or frontend code.
   • Mock data should never include personal tokens.
 - Use `cache: 'no-store'` for upstream fetches to avoid stale data.
 - Limit OpenAI usage to scheduled jobs to control costs.
+- The 3‑click cap keeps worst‑case OpenAI spend well below the $2/day budget.

 ---